public-transport/friendly-public-transport-format/readme.md

 ## Contributing

 We are looking forward to discuss & extend this format further!
 If you have a question or want to propose changes, go to [the issues page](https://github.com/public-transport/friendly-public-transport-format/issues).
 Keep our [contributing guidelines in mind](contributing.md).
+Note that, by participating in this project, you commit to the [code of conduct](code-of-conduct.md).